leangjia/blender_docs/trunk/blender_docs/manual/render/shader_nodes/input/wireframe.rst

    Wireframe Node.

-The *Wireframe node* is used to retrieve the edges of an object as it appears to Cycles.
+The Wireframe node is used to retrieve the edges of an object as it appears to Cycles.
-As meshes are triangulated before being processed by Cycles, topology will always appear triangulated when viewed with the *Wireframe node*.
+As meshes are triangulated before being processed by Cycles, topology will always appear triangulated when viewed with the Wireframe node.

 Inputs